mvpgomes/cloud-of-things/puppet/google-cloud-engine/README.md

     gcutil ssh puppet-master

+This step is recommended for Mac OS X users, if you are using another OS you can skip.
+In the Puppet Enterprise, the files are placed in a different location then a normal Puppet installation.
+To place the files in the "normal" place we will create a symlink by executing:

+    sudo ln -s /etc/puppetlabs/puppet /etc/puppet

 To be able to deploy the Puppet Agent you need to create a `device.conf` in your Puppet Master configuration path.
 To determine the location of the file run the following command:

-    puppet apply --configprint deviceconfig
+    sudo puppet apply --configprint deviceconfig

 This command should give an output like `/etc/puppet/device.conf` or `~/.puppet/device.conf`.
-Go to this directory and create the file `device.conf` by running `sudo touch device.conf`, and then copy the following lines to the file:
+Go to this directory and create the file `device.conf` by running `sudo touch device.conf`, and then open the file in an editor and copy the following lines to the file:

     #/etc/puppet/device.conf
       [my_project]